FomTarro/little-daiko/readme.md

 Command Information:

-Aliases: `[help, h]`
+Alternate Names: `[help, h]`

 Usable by: Any user.

 `!help`

-Displays a list of all commands and their aliases.
+Displays a list of all commands and their alternate names.

 `!help <command>`